Our projects

 Thanks to the same technology, the links under first posts in a forum thread now point to appropriate page sections and no longer just to the respective pages of ADxS.org

-The result of the symptom test and the result of the external assessment test can be downloaded as a PDF evaluation for the doctor or psychotherapist.
+The result of the symptom test and the result of the external assessment test can be downloaded as a detailed evaluation in PDF format.

 The evaluation shows for each symptom which questions are evaluated and how they were answered by the respondent.

-Although this does not turn the symptom test and external assessment test into diagnostic tools, it can serve interested diagnosticians as a further perspective on the patient.
+Although this does not turn the symptom test and external assessment test into diagnostic tools, it can open up a broader perspective for understanding one’s own behavior.